-Access to the Units
+Access to the units

 Units form the qualification and the standard that must be achieved in order to be awarded each unit.
 This is covered within the learning outcomes, assessment criteria and the indicative content that form part of the delivery.
 The majority of these units are written by the Sector Skills Council, although some are written by other organisations.
-BIIAB includes the mandatory units within this pack, and makes all units available via centrezone.bii.org
+BIIAB includes the mandatory units within this pack.